Residential Roof Repair to Fix Leaks

 Roofing leaks can be caused by a number of things, including hail, old age, wind storms, tree damage and more.
 Hail is the usual cause and can damage shingles, leaving gaps for water.
 Wind can peel back shingles causing gaps in coverage.
 Human foot traffic is a very common cause as well.
 Homeowners will occasionally walk on their roof and step on areas where shingles come together in a valley – the weight of their step can damage the protection, causing a leak.

 How to Find a Leak in Your Roof – DIY Roof Repair

 Roof leaks can be tricky to solve sometimes.
-A trained expert roof repair professional has the experience of solving other leaks so they will likely be better at it than a first-timer.
+A trained expert roof repair professional at New Roof Plus has the experience of solving other leaks so they will likely be better at it than a first-timer.
 It is not uncommon that the source of a leak is not in the area where the water is coming through into the building.
 Water can run under a roof

 Here are a few ideas to help you if you want to find a leak on your roof.